 Janice Price, President & CEO, Banff Centre for Arts and Creativity

 LET'S START AT THE VERY BEGINNING...

-Elly is the youngest of four children born to pharmacist Hyeman (‘Scotty’) Barlin and his wife Zelda.
-Born in Indianapolis, Indiana, she spent her childhood in Toronto, relocating with her family to Winnipeg at age 12.
-Elly graduated from The University of Manitoba, with degrees in Communications and Psychology.
+Born in Indianapolis, Indiana to pharmacist Hyeman (‘Scotty’) Barlin and his wife Zelda, Elly is the youngest of four children.
+She spent her childhood in Toronto, relocating with her family to Winnipeg at age 12.
+She graduated from The University of Manitoba, with degrees in Communications and Psychology.

-For Canada’s Roy Thomson and Massey Hall, Elly was responsible for artist, corporate and board public relations and publicity.
-She worked with legendary artists such as Ella Fitzgerald; Liza Minelli; Marvin Hamlisch; Harry Connick Jr.; and Rosemary Clooney.
+Embracing her passion for the performing arts, Elly continued her work in public relations and publicity at Roy Thomson and Massey Hall, working alongside legendary artists such as Ella Fitzgerald; Liza Minelli; Marvin Hamlisch; Harry Connick Jr.; and Rosemary Clooney.

 A profile of Elly's life and work appears in the Spring 2021 edition of the CANSCAIP Newsletter, written by Bev Katz Rosenbaum.

 As President of Barlin-Daniels Productions Inc., Elly is lead producer on a new Broadway-bound musical.
-She is an investor in the Broadway production of Matthew Lopez’s Olivier and Drama Desk award-wining “The Inheritance,” and numerous Canadian theatre productions.
-Upcoming projects include theatre and television productions for children.
+She is also an investor in the Broadway production of Matthew Lopez’s “The Inheritance,” which received the 2021 Tony Award for Best Play. and numerous Canadian theatre productions.

 Thanks to Elly's encouragement, advice and guidance I now feel I can proudly say that I am a professional artist and that my work is valuable.
 She has helped me achieve the confidence I was lacking to move forward.
 I am so blessed to have such a wonderful mentor who truly cares and knows the importance of empowering young people to find and utilize their talents with confidence.